-Office integration From within the Rumba desktop, users can instantly send the current screen text or image, fully or selectively into any Office item.
+Office integration From within the Rumba+ desktop, users can instantly send the current screen text or image, fully or selectively into any Office item.

-Microsoft Office .NET primary interoperability assemblies (PIA) enable .NET managed code to interact with a Microsoft Office application's COM-based object model.
+Microsoft Office .NET primary interoperability assemblies (PIA) enable .NET managed code to interact with an Office application's COM-based object model.

-Office version PIA auto installer Rumba support
+Office version PIA auto installer Rumba+ support

+2007 Yes Supported

+2010 Yes Supported

 2013 Yes Supported

-2010 Yes Supported
+2016 Yes Supported

-2007 Yes Supported
+365 Yes Supported

-Session screens history tracking

-Rumba introduces an embedded, fully visual way of tracking screens visited throughout a session.
+Session screens history tracking Rumba+ introduces an embedded, fully visual way of tracking screens visited throughout a session.
 Users can go back to previously visited host screens and work on them.
 This ability is enhanced with search capabilities, database navigation, export and import support for session sharing, information sorting, and automatic or manual capturing options.

-Toolbars enhancements Support for user-defined, customized toolbars that can be undocked and 'floated', rather than just fixed and docked to the top of the application.
+Toolbars Support for user-defined, customized toolbars that can be undocked and 'floated', enhancements rather than just fixed and docked to the top of the application.
 Ability to define more types of buttons and the ability to export and import toolbars to and from files.

-Enhanced desk management The Rumba desktop is designed to support the tiling and repositioning of all session types within the Rumba desktop in an easy, dynamic, and intuitive way.
-The layout of the desktop can then be saved in a desktop profile to be reused when Rumba is restarted.
+Enhanced desk management The Rumba+ desktop is designed to support the tiling and repositioning of all session types within the Rumba+ desktop in an easy, dynamic, and intuitive way.
+The layout of the desktop can then be saved in a desktop profile to be reused when Rumba+ is restarted.